JacekStyrylski/jacekstyrylski.github.io/_posts/2017-04-02-Vera-Crypt-OSMC.md

     Protect hidden volume (if any)? (y=Yes/n=No) [No]:
     ```

-    That's it, your volume should be visible in `/media/vera-test`.
+    That's it, your volume should be visible under `/media/vera-test`.

-## Encrypting complete parition/disk
+## Encrypting complete partition/disk

 If you need to encrypt entire drive, the only difference is that in step 2.2 instead of file name `/media/storage/new-volume` you need to put device file name like that: `/dev/sda`.